shawnawhite3699/professional-README-generator/Professional README Generator.md

     ## Installation

-    Install

     ## Usage

-    Use this way

       ## License

-      This application is covered by the ISC license.
+      This application is covered under the ISC license.

     ## Contributing

-    Contribute

     ## Tests

-    Test this way

     ## Questions

     Check out my other projects on GitHub: [undefined](https://github.com/undefined)
-    Feel free to contact with me with questions at: sldkjfldjf
+    Feel free to contact with me with questions at: sw1056@gmail.com